majkinetor/au-packages-template/README.md

 To use this system with your own packages do the following steps:

 * Fork this project and clone it locally.
 If needed, rename it to `au-packages`.
-* Delete all existing packages:
+* Delete all existing packages.
-In the root of the repository run: `ls | ?
-PSISContainer | rm -Recurse`.
 * Edit the `README.md` header with your repository info.
 * Set your environment variables.
 See [AU wiki](https://github.com/majkinetor/au/wiki/Plugins) for details.